ArrowrIcon Home icon

 'Off-menu' foods

 Many foods were simply off the menu.
 There are stories of other foods being substituted for them - often without the customers' knowledge.
-Horse meat comes to mind.
+Horse meat was a well-known example.

 After the war there was even greater rationing, shortages and general austerity.
 My experience of school dinners comes from that time.

-The following receipt is for nights holiday lodgings for a couple and their young son at Blackpool in 1941.
-It sheds a great deal of light the shortages, rationing and costs of living at the time:
+The following receipt is for five nights holiday lodgings for a couple and their young son at Blackpool in 1941.
+It sheds a great deal of light the shortages, rationing and costs of living at the time while also being another example of inflation.

 Receipt for lodgings and meals for five nights in Blackpool in 1941, thumbnail